aliclark/the_wooden_sword/Good News, Bad News.md

 AGI alignment is not the problem.
 Alignment of employees at intelligence agencies is the problem.
 Countries should be rapidly seeking non-proliferation agreements, legislatures should be rapidly working to align the agencies to the interests of the nation as a whole, and agencies should be rapidly working to align workers to the interests of the agency.
 All of this needs to happen now, while we're still dealing with GPT-4 and not 5.

+No matter the difference of opinion about the proximate problem, I agree with Eliezer and the Open Letter that we need to stop all training of more powerful models than the ones we already have.
+There can be no exceptions, including for governments or militaries.

-Oh, and there's still a problem of resource depletion, climate change, and extreme weather to resolve at the same time.
+Meanwhile, there's still the urgent problem of resource depletion, climate change, and extreme weather to resolve.
+Both these problems are political and societal, not technological.